pagkly/Zed/Investopedia3/How the Purchase Annual Percentage Rate (APR) Works.md

 How the Purchase Annual Percentage Rate (APR) Works
 ## What Is a Purchase Annual Percentage Rate (APR)?

-A purchase [annual percentage rate](https://www.investopedia.com/terms/a/apr.asp), or APR, is the interest charge that is added monthly to the outstanding balance due on a credit card.
+A purchase [[annual percentage rate]](https://www.investopedia.com/terms/a/apr.asp), or APR, is the interest charge that is added monthly to the outstanding balance due on a credit card.

 The APR on a credit card is an annualized percentage rate that is applied monthly.
 For example, if the advertised APR on a credit card is 19%, an interest rate of 1.58% of the outstanding balance will be added monthly to the total amount owed.